careers-forensic-accountant-990x358

 Forensic Accountant Salary

-According to the BLS (May 2021), the average annual wage for the roughly 1.3 million accountants and auditors in the United States was $83,980.
-However, it is essential to remember that various factors can affect accountants’ salaries, such as the accountant’s amount of experience in forensic accounting, the geographic location, and where the individual works.
+According to the BLS (May 2023), the average annual wage for the over 1.4 million accountants and auditors in the United States was $90,780.
+However, various factors can affect accountants’ salaries, such as the accountant’s experience in forensic accounting, geographic location, and where the individual works.

 Here are the latest percentiles for accountants and auditors across the country: